Last Updated on 29/11/2023 by Dochlaggie. Post first published on November 9, 2020.

 As each puppy comes out, the mother bites off its umbilical cord and licks him clean.
 It’s vital that she’s allowed to do this.
 The rough licking helps stimulate the puppy so he starts breathing and it also helps get its circulation working.
 The mother normally consumes the amniotic sacs and placenta.

 Using dental floss, tie a piece around the cord about one inch from the puppy’s stomach.
-Then tie another piece 0.25 inch away from that first tied piece and towards the placenta.
-Cut the cord between these two pieces with sterilised scissors.
+Then tie another piece 0.25 inches away from that first tied piece and towards the placenta.
+Cut the cord between these two pieces with sterilized scissors.
 The umbilical cord generally falls off within a week or so.

 Pomeranian Whelping Stage 3

-After every puppy has been finally born, the mother’s should settle and relax while allowing the pups to suckle.
+After every puppy has been finally born, the mothers should settle and relax while allowing the pups to suckle.
 Allow the dam to remain close to the litter while you clean up.
 Let the mother eat one placenta.
-Allowing her to eat more may result in her developing diarrhoea.
+Allowing her to eat more may result in her developing diarrhea.

 Always stay with the mother while she eats the placenta as Pomeranian females have choked and died while eating it.